team-chiru/sidemark-back/README.md

 If you have error with linter with sequelize-typescript, you need to copy paste from node_modules the folder sequelize-typescript into the folder node_modules/@types to not have ts compiler problems in vscode.

 ### Development

-the start script start server on port 42506 that can be change in the file /.env root project directory.
+The start script start server on port 42506 that can be change in the file /.env root project directory.

 ```
 npm start
 ```

 ### Branch Structure